Welcome to Quilters Junior School.

 What skills do pupils learn in the 'Well-being spiral curriculum' and how does it progress, year on year?

 Ultimately, leading on from the quote of Martin Luther King Junior, we know that happy children learn.
-Our children feel valued, recognised and fulfilled.
+Our children feel appreciated, respected, recognised, fulfilled and loved.
 They are self-aware and emotionally intelligent.
 They are ready to make a difference to those around them now and in the future.